 Road Trip, Vienna & Budapest

-Budapest has lots to excite tourists, from great food, to amazing culture and stunning visual scenery – but luck would have it that another amazing capital city – Vienna – is near by and also has much to offer.
+Budapest has lots to excite tourists, from great food, to amazing culture and stunning visual scenery – but luck would have it that another amazing capital city – Vienna – is near by and also has a lot to offer.
 While the memories are still fresh, I thought I would share with you my recent road trip to Vienna & Budapest.
-This was a spontaneous road trip where we managed to still explore and create new memories.
+This was a spontaneous road trip with my brother where we managed to explore and create some new memories.

 Only a 6 hour drive from Belgrade (plus an extra hour waiting at the border) is the beautiful city of Vienna.
-Vienna is Austria’s capital and lies in the country’s east on the Danube River.
+Vienna is Austria’s capital and lies in the country’s east side of the Danube River.
 Its artistic and intellectual legacy was shaped by many famous individuals such as Mozart, Beethoven and Sigmund Freud.
-This city has been on my list of places to visit for a long time and I am very happy to have had the chance to visit and explore.
+This city has been on my list of places to visit for a long time and I am so happy to have had the chance to visit and explore.

 Built high and mighty, the city itself is absolutely beautiful.
 With such a rich cultural and historical heritage, the Austrian capital is fun to wander.
 Other than exploring the main city center with the beautiful architecture, churches, shops and cafes, I really enjoyed visiting the Schönbrunn Palace.
 This palace was once the main summer residence of the Habsburg rulers.
 This palace is one of the most important architectural, cultural, and historic monuments in the country.
 We also explored outside of the city to a couple of villages where we found a castle and a park with a lake.
 The village was only a 20 minute drive, so not too far away if you wish to explore outside of the capital.